SparkPost/httpdump/README.md

-# http
+# httpdump

-Store-and-forward HTTP requests to Loggly.
+Store HTTP request data, and provide a simple framework for post-processing in parallel.

+### Example code

+The program in the `output/loggly` directory is provided as an example implementation.

 ### Command-line parameters

-The program in this root directory accepts two command line parameters and starts up an HTTP server on the specified port.
+The example program accepts two command line parameters and starts up an HTTP server on the specified port.

 **-port** (default 80) listen for http requests on this port
 **-batch-interval** (default 10) how often to process stored requests, in seconds